risk-first/website/thinking/Health.md

  - On a larger scale, **a State** is a system, the health of which is threatened by various existential risks such as revolution, climate change, nuclear war and so on.

-These examples are all at different scales, and could be nested within each other.
-You might be working on a software product for a team inside an organisation operating in a certain country.
-You are probably going to have to consider the health of more than one of those things _as well as your own health_.
-Sometimes, as discussed in [Agency Risk](../risks/Agency-Risk.md) these can be in conflict with one another.

 ## What Is Health?

-Health is a really universal property: it seems like you can talk about the health of nearly everything: I can talk about the health of soil (how likely things are to grow in it), of a table (whether it might collapse or not), a tree (whether it looks nice and is growing) or a political party (whether it's membership is strong and growing).
+Health is a really universal property.
+I've deliberately chosen these examples to be at different _scales_, to demonstrate that health is not just something that applies to living things.
+It seems like you can talk about the health of nearly everything: I can talk about the health of soil (how likely things are to grow in it), of a table (whether it might collapse or not), a tree (whether it looks nice and is growing) or a political party (whether it's membership is strong and growing).

 However, in all these cases, health refers to something slightly different, perhaps subjective.
 It's an overloaded term, so let's look at some specific meanings for health.